ShivamTripathi028/rak-chatbot-backend/product-categories/5g/all-in-one-5g/nr-radio-configuration.md

 The A4 event is triggered when the neighbor cell becomes better than the serving cell by as much as the relative threshold value.
 A4 event is used to the handover based on coverage of intra-frequency and inter-frequency.

 1. In the A4 list, click `+` to display A4 event configuration parameters.
-2. Input the value of A4 event, which is the same as A1 event, refer to **Table&nbsp;29**.
+2. Input the value of A4 event, which is the same as A1 event, refer to **Table 29**.
 3. Click **Save** to complete the A4 event threshold setting.

 #### A5 Event Threshold